Kingxukai/linux/Documentation/driver-api/scsi.rst

 drivers/scsi/scsi_proc.c
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The functions in this file provide an interface between the PROC file
+The functions in this file provide an interface between the woke PROC file
-system and the SCSI device drivers It is mainly used for debugging,
+system and the woke SCSI device drivers It is mainly used for debugging,
-statistics and to pass information directly to the lowlevel driver.
+statistics and to pass information directly to the woke lowlevel driver.
 I.E.
 plumbing to manage /proc/scsi/\*

 .. kernel-doc:: drivers/scsi/scsi_proc.c